 Ride a Mini Train

 Love trains?
 The Lakes Park & Gulf Railroad is a 1/8th-scale railroad that travels through the north end of the Lakes Park past villages, towns, bridges, and tunnels.
 Afterward, take time to explore the 3,200-square-foot Railroad Museum of South Florida, which features model railroads, old photographs, and artifacts from Florida's railroads.

 Explore on Two Wheels

 Want to ditch the car and get around on two wheels?
-You can rent scooters, electric bikes, and good old traditional beach cruiser bikes at Quicky Scooters & Bikes.
+You can rent scooters, electric bikes, and good old traditional beach cruiser bikes.
 Fort Myers Beach is easily bikeable; you can start the tip of the island, near Bowditch Point Park, and ride all the way down Estero Boulevard to the Lovers Key State Recreation Area.